MattSegal/devblog/content/django-prod-architecture.md

 Why did we add NGINX to our setup?
 NGINX is a dedicated webserver which provides extra features and performance improvements over just using Gunicorn to serve web requests.
 For example we can use NGINX to directly serve our app's static and media files from the file system, rather than routing our requests through Python first, which is slower.
 NGINX can also be configured to use HTTPS, serve redirects, log access requests and route requests to different apps on the server.
-You could use Gunicorn/Django to do a lot of this stuff, but NGINX is a dedicated tool that is better at these tasks.
+You can use Gunicorn/Django to do a lot of this stuff, but NGINX is a tool that is specifically built for these tasks.
 I've said NGINX a lot in this section, but it's not the only webserver on earth, the is also the [Apache HTTP server](https://httpd.apache.org/) and others.

 It's important to note that everything here lives on a single server, which means that if the server goes away, so does all your data, unless you have backups.
 This data includes your Django tables, which are stored in Postgres, and files uploaded by users, which will be stored in the MEDIA_ROOT folder, somewhere on your filesystem.